CDAGaming/CraftPresence-Wow-Edition/README.md

 *   `@realm_info@` - The player's current region and realm in use
 *   `@zone_info@` - The player's current location, formatted with zone and sub-zone info as applicable
 *   `@difficulty_info@` - The player's current difficulty info, formatted with keystone and difficulty data as applicable
+    *   Availability: 3.2.0 clients and above (Or rebased clients)
 *   `@lockout_encounters@` - The player's current lockout info within an instance, if applicable, containing total and current data
+    *   Availability: 6.0.0 clients and above

 #### __Direct Info__